Welcome to the City of Byrd!

-The high academic standards demanded of our students resulted in 72% of the entire 2014 class (334 students) and 93% of the graduating magnet students (267 students) qualifying for some level of the TOPS award.
 The average ACT score of Byrd students continues to remain higher than the local and state average.
 This success is due in no small part to the quality teachers at Byrd High School.
 Thirteen teachers and three counselors are Nationally Board Certified.

 Grading Scale & Rank

 All students are ranked with a weighted grading scale at the end of each semester.
 All courses and grades except those for pass/fail credit are considered in the class rank.
 Accelerated courses have a designation in the “H” or honors column on the student’s transcript for college prep, honors, advanced placement, dual enrollment, gifted, and talented.
 These courses are awarded quality points on a weighted scale when determining rank.
 Transcripts are available with a cumulative GPA on either an un-weighted 4.0 scale or a weighted scale.

 Admission into the Math/Science Magnet requires a 2.76 GPA and 50th percentile or better math and reading achievement test scores.
 Magnet students follow a college preparatory curriculum and are required to take a math course and a science course every year.
 They must also maintain a 2.76 or higher cumulative GPA to remain in the program.
 Magnet students can graduate with as many as six units in math and seven units in science.
 Approximately sixty percent of the student body is composed of Math/Science Magnet students.